INTRODUCING THE LIVING CADAVER: A NEW CONCEPT IN MEDICAL ETHICS

 with the knowledge that their donations will reduce the use of

-C. MEDICAL RESEARCH TOO RISKY TO TRY ON LIVING SUBJECTS
+C. MEDICAL RESEARCH TOO RISKY FOR LIVING SUBJECTS

 Every form of medical research must ultimately be